Adjusting White balance for Astrophotography

 If you’re shooting in JPEG instead (which I don’t recommend for astrophotography), you must select the correct white balance while shooting.

 The original image shows the frame out of the camera vs. the stacked, color adjusted final.

 White Balancing for Night Photography:

-Daylight (~5200K) is nearly always too warm for night sky photos, but I often find this to be this most natural “general” setting to use when shooting in RAW.
+A daylight white balance is usually too warm for night sky photos, but I often find this to be this most natural “general” setting to use when shooting in RAW.

-Generally, cooler settings of between 3200-4800 are used for astrophotos, depending on location and environment.
+Generally, cooler settings are used for astrophotos, depending on location and environment.
 I enjoy my photos of the night sky to have a cooler blue look, rather than a red/brown feel to it.

 Here is an example of a wide-angle astrophotography shot using a cooler white balance.
-The photo was shot using the daylight white balance, but was “cooled-down” in post.
+The photo was shot using the daylight white balance but was “cooled-down” in post-processing.

-This photo was shot at dusk using daylight white balance, but was adjusted to look cooler in post.
+This photo was shot at dusk using daylight white balance but was adjusted to look cooler.

 The image above was shot from a Bortle Scale Class 4 site, which is why it appeared naturally cool, straight out of the camera.
 From my light-polluted backyard in the city, shots appear much warmer with reddish-brown hue to them.
 This is not a great look, and I always adjust the color balance of the wide-angle shots I take from home.

 The light pollution from the city gives all of my shots from home a warm feel.